wantyapps/SiteV2/README.md

 Mission:

 - Be user-friendly
-  - Includes a more ('beautiful') NavBar
+  - Includes a more "beautiful" NavBar